spacewalk01/depth-anything-tensorrt/README.md

 </p>

 ## Getting Started
-Load engine or build an engine from onnx and perform depth estimation:
+Load an engine or build an engine from an onnx model and perform depth estimation:

 ```cpp
 TRTModule model("./depth_anything_vitb14.onnx");  // 1.
 Build an engine from an onnx file